malloryrsteffes/liri-node-app/README.md

     })
 }
 ```
-(This, the `concert-this` call, utilizes `moment.js` to format event times in a pretty way.)
+(The `concert-this` call utilizes `moment.js` to format event times in a pretty way.)

 The "function -> call" method LIRI uses is different the final case, which calls the Spotify API after reading the text in the random.txt file).

 ```js
 function doWhatItSays(){